 The down side: More effort and new approaches are required in analyst relations.

 Obviously dealing with more analyst firms will mean more work for analyst relations professionals.
 In the past it was possible for an analyst relations professional to focus on a handful of analyst firms to cover a significant part of the research market.
 Today analyst relations not only has to deal with a huge number of analyst firms but also has to take into account the different roles (IT, marketing, management, …) these firms are supporting in the market.
 This means that analyst relations has to provide a multitude of perspectives, pitches and use cases to support the various analyst firms.
 It also means that there is an increased requirement to coordinate (and motivate) internal stakeholder within the vendor company to contribute to the analyst relations efforts.
 In addition new evaluation methodologies require different strategies to ensure a good positioning in vendor evaluations.
 The times where just providing the facts/data requested throughout an analyst firm RFI were enough to stand out from the crowd are gone.
-Finding and coaching references and encouraging customers to participate in peer reviews are now a key part of analyst relations.
+Finding and coaching references and encouraging customers to participate in peer reviews are now a key part of analyst relations the freedom to pick your own team.

 The bright side: The impact of analyst relations is growing.